Dates to Remember:

 BED TURNING REGISTRATION '26 - the theme this year is Friendship quilts (registration due August 1).

-You’ll be asked for the following information on the registration forms:
+For each quilt entry you will be asked for the following information on the registration forms:

 ● Your name, phone number, and email address